Assignments

 4. Drive output: Activate an actuator (LED, buzzer, motor, LED matrix).

-5. Communicate: Send values and system state through Serial (wired) or WiFi/BLE (wireless, if available).
+5. Communicate: Send values through Serial (wired) or WiFi/BLE (wireless).

 3) Safety First: Simulation Before Hardware (Tinkercad)

-Before building the circuit physically, I will first test the logic and wiring using a simulator (Tinkercad).
-Simulating the circuit helps validate connections and program behavior in a controlled environment, reducing the risk of short circuits, incorrect pin usage, or damaging the board and components.
-Once the simulation results match the expected behavior, I will implement the same circuit on real hardware and perform final tests.
+Before building any circuit physically, I tested the logic and wiring in Tinkercad.
+Simulating first validates connections and program behavior in a controlled environment, reducing the risk of short circuits, incorrect pin usage, or damaging the board.

-In the simulation, the onboard LED responded immediately after uploading the code, confirming that the digital output pin was correctly configured.
-The LED turned on and off at the programmed interval without delays or unstable behavior, validating the basic output.
+In the simulation, the onboard LED responded immediately after uploading the code.
+The LED toggled at the programmed interval without delays or unstable behavior, confirming correct digital output configuration.

-During the simulation, the external LED connected through the breadboard behaved as expected when the digital signal was activated.
-The resistor correctly limited the current, and no abnormal behavior was observed.
-The simulation allowed verification of wiring connections and polarity before assembling the real circuit.
+The external LED connected through the breadboard behaved as expected.
+The resistor correctly limited the current and no abnormal behavior was observed.
+The simulation confirmed correct wiring and component polarity before assembling the real circuit.

 4) Exercises

-I prepared three small exercises to demonstrate embedded interaction and communication-ready structure: (1) Seeeduino blinking an LED, (2) Arduino UNO R4 blinking an LED, and (3) Arduino UNO R4 controlling the built-in LED matrix.
-Each code block is included as plain text so anyone can copy and paste it directly from the repository.
+Three exercises demonstrate embedded interaction and communication-ready structure: (1) Seeeduino blinking an LED, (2) Arduino UNO R4 blinking an LED (onboard and external), and (3) Arduino UNO R4 controlling the built-in LED matrix.

-This program turns an LED on and off repeatedly.
-It can use the onboard LED (LED_BUILTIN) or an external LED connected to a digital pin.
+This program turns an LED on and off repeatedly using the onboard LED (LED_BUILTIN).

 void setup() {